Vidalia Onion Custard Bread

 - 1/2 teaspoon salt

 - 3/4 cup Kerrygold shredded cheddar cheese, divided

 - 1 teaspoon poppy seeds

 - In a large skillet, cook onion in 2 tablespoons butter over medium-low heat until very tender and lightly browned, about 15 minutes.

 - In a large bowl, combine the flour, baking powder and salt.
 Whisk egg and milk; stir into dry ingredients just until moistened.
 Set aside 2 tablespoons onion mixture; fold remaining mixture into batter.
 Fold in 1/2 cup cheese.

 - Pour into a greased 9-in. pie plate.
 Top with remaining cheese and reserved onion mixture.
 Sprinkle with poppy seeds.
 Melt remaining butter; drizzle over the top.

-- Bake at 400° for 30-35 minutes or until a knife inserted near the center comes out clean.
+- Bake at 400° for 30-35 minutes or until a knife inserted in the center comes out clean.
 Cool for 10 minutes on a wire rack.
 Cut into wedges; serve warm.
 Refrigerate leftovers.
-Yield: 8-10 servings.

 My sister shared this recipe with me so I decided to make it with a twist.
 I only had half a Vidalia onion so I added 3 cloves of minced garlic to the onions as they cooked.
 I added fresh chopped parsley and fresh thyme to the batter.
 This bread is delicious and quick to make.
 I envision making this bread in the fall to be served with homemade soups and stew.